photo/frontend/documentation/guides/InstallationSharedHosting.markdown

 ### The detailed version

-1. Download OpenPhoto from Github. <a href="https://github.com/photo/frontend/archive/master.zip">Direct link to latest version as a .zip file</a>.
+#### 1. Download OpenPhoto from Github.
+<a href="https://github.com/photo/frontend/archive/master.zip">Direct link to latest version as a .zip file</a>.
 You can also do the following:

         wget https://github.com/photo/frontend/tarball/master -O openphoto.tar.gz
         tar -zxvf openphoto.tar.gz
         mv openphoto-frontend-* OpenPhotoRoot

-1. Install any dependencies or modules needed.
+#### 2. Install any dependencies or modules needed.
-Your webhost may include them by default, but if not, check their documentation.
+Your webhost may include them by default.
+Check their documentation.
 Here's what you'll need:

-* OAuth for authentication
+* The Pecl extension oauth for authentication
 * ImageMagick or GD for photo rendering

 The method of installing these varies by webhost.
 Some webhosts let you install them by yourself; others will install these for you if you contact them.

-Again, consult their documentation.
+#### 3. Create your cloud accounts (optional).

-1. Create an account at <a href="https://aws.amazon.com/s3">Amazon AWS</a> or <a href="http://www.dropbox.com">Dropbox</a> if you plan to use them.
+Create an account at <a href="https://aws.amazon.com/s3">Amazon AWS</a> or <a href="http://www.dropbox.com">Dropbox</a> if you plan to use them.
 Create a new bucket (S3) or app (Dropbox).
 Save your keys since you'll need them soon.

     At Amazon:
-After signing in, visit <a href="https://console.aws.amazon.com/s3/home">the S3 panel</a> and select Create a New Bucket.
-Give your bucket a name and select a region, then select Create. <a href="https://portal.aws.amazon.com/gp/aws/securityCredentials">Obtain your access keys</a> and save them.
+* Sign in and visit <a href="https://console.aws.amazon.com/s3/home">the S3 panel</a> and select Create a New Bucket.
+* Give your bucket a name and select a region, then select Create.
+* <a href="https://portal.aws.amazon.com/gp/aws/securityCredentials">Obtain your access keys</a> and save them.

     At Dropbox:
-Sign in and create a folder for your photos to go in.
-Visit <a href="https://www.dropbox.com/developers/apps">the developers page</a>, select Create an App, and select the following Settings:
+* Sign in and create a folder for your photos to go in.
-* App Type: Core API
+* Visit <a href="https://www.dropbox.com/developers/apps">the developers page</a>
-* Access: Full Dropbox
+* Select Create an App, and select Core API for App Type and Full Dropbox Access.

 This will give you a development app to use for your photos.
 Save your access keys; you'll need them soon.

+#### 4. Create a database and user.
-1. Visit your control panel for managing databases and create a new database and new user for the database.
+Visit your control panel for managing databases and create a new database and new user for the database.
+Give the user `CREATE DATABASE` privileges.
 Remember the hostname (the default should be fine), database name, username, and password.
 You'll need these during setup.

-1. Configure the subdomain or domain.
+#### 5. Configure the subdomain or domain.
 You may have to add the domain if you're bringing in a new domain.
 Consult your webhost's documentation if needed.
 Depending on your webhost you may have to visit multiple areas of the site to configure everything, or you may have to configure these separately.
 But here's what you need to set up.

 * PHP: Select the latest version, FastCGI configuration if available
 * Web directory: OpenPhotoRoot/src/html

+#### 6. Upload OpenPhoto.
-1. Upload the contents of the downloaded OpenPhoto folder to OpenPhotoRoot if you haven't already done that.
+Upload the contents of the downloaded OpenPhoto folder to OpenPhotoRoot if you haven't already done that.
 You can do this with an FTP or SSH client.

-1. Create the following directories.
+#### 7. Create the following directories.

         the cache:
         mkdir OpenPhotoRoot/src/html/assets/cache